riz4d/ChainGate/README.md

 - The open-source community for the libraries and frameworks that made this project possible

-ChainGate is released under the MIT License.
+ChainGate is released under the Apache 2.0 License.
 We welcome contributions, feedback, and suggestions from the community.